Lynne Stewart

 Lynne Irene Stewart (October 8, 1939 – March 7, 2017) was an American defense attorney who was known for representing controversial, famous defendants.
 She herself was convicted on charges of conspiracy and providing material support to terrorists in 2005, and sentenced to 28 months in prison.
 Her felony conviction led to her being automatically disbarred.
 She was convicted of helping pass messages from her client Sheikh Omar Abdel-Rahman, an Egyptian cleric convicted of planning terror attacks, to his followers in al-Gama'a al-Islamiyya, an organization designated as a Foreign Terrorist Organization by the United States Secretary of State.

 She was re-sentenced on July 15, 2010, to 10 years in prison in light of her perjury at trial.
 She served her sentence at the Federal Medical Center, Carswell, a federal prison in Fort Worth, Texas.

 Stewart was released from prison on December 31, 2013, on a compassionate release order because of her terminal breast cancer diagnosis.

 Early life and education

 Stewart was born in Brooklyn, New York, the daughter of Irene and John Feltham.
 Her mother was of German and Swedish descent, while her father had English and Irish ancestry.
 She grew up in Bellerose, Queens and graduated from Martin Van Buren High School in 1957.
 She attended Hope College in Holland, Michigan but left without a degree.
 Stewart graduated from Wagner College on Staten Island with a B.A. in political science in 1961.
 She earned a Juris Doctor from Rutgers School of Law–Newark in Newark, New Jersey in 1975.
 She was admitted to practice law in New York in 1977.

-Stewart believed that violence is at times needed to correct the injustices of capitalism.
-She stated that she doesn't "believe in anarchistic violence but in directed violence", with directed violence being that which is "directed at the institutions which perpetuate capitalism, racism and sexism, and at the people who are the appointed guardians of those institutions, and accompanied by popular support".
-She sometimes was a featured speaker on university campuses.